 Specific requirements for graduating with departmental honors in Environmental Studies are described below.

-- Course requirements.
-There are two sets of course requirements.
-First, in both of the two semesters immediately before you defend your honors thesis project (i.e. Fall and Spring, for an April defense; Spring and Fall, for a November defense) you can enroll in up to 3 credits for ENVS 4850, which are credits akin to an independent study (you receive credit for working on your honors thesis project, but there is no class involved.
-Second, in the Spring semester before you defend your honors thesis you must enroll in ENVS 4950, which is a 3-credit class that will help you to complete your thesis and prepare for your defense.
-You are strongly encouraged to take ENVS 3020 Advanced Writing in Environmental Studies in your junior year.
+- Course and credit options.
+First, in both of the two semesters immediately before you defend your honors thesis project (i.e. Fall and Spring, for an April defense; Spring and Fall, for a November defense) you can enroll in up to 3 credits for ENVS 4850, which are credits akin to an Independent Study (you receive credit for working on your honors thesis project, but there is no class involved).
+Second, in the Spring semester before you defend your honors thesis you should enroll in ENVS 4950, which is a 3-credit seminar class that will help you to complete your thesis and prepare for your defense.
+We also strongly encourage you to take ENVS 3020 Advanced Writing in Environmental Studies in your junior year.

 - Committee requirement.
-You must form a committee of at least three CU Boulder faculty members: your primary advisor, an ENVS Honors Rep, and a third advisor who must be in a department other than ENVS.
-You must meet with each committee member on a regular basis.
+You must form a committee of at least three CU Boulder faculty members: your primary advisor, an ENVS Honors Representative, and a third advisor (the ‘Outside Reader’) who must be in a department other than ENVS.
+You should meet with each committee member on a regular basis.
 Your primary advisor should be an ENVS faculty member.
-If you wish to have a primary advisor from another department, you must discuss this possibility with the Lead ENVS Honors Rep, Peter Newton.
+If you wish to have a primary advisor from another department, you must discuss this possibility with the Lead ENVS Honors Representative.

 - Thesis requirement.
-You must write a thesis.
-Your topic and outline must have been approved by the Lead ENVS Honors Rep and by your committee.
+You must write a thesis!
+Your topic and outline must have been approved by the Lead ENVS Honors Representative and by your committee.

 - Thesis defense.
-During the semester in which you defend your thesis, you must prepare a presentation (e.g. using PowerPoint) present your thesis orally to your committee.
-You may also invite non-faculty advisors, friends, family, or other faculty to your thesis defense).
-Your thesis and defense must be accepted by your thesis committee, and then the Honors Council of Arts and Sciences.
+During the semester in which you defend your thesis, you must prepare a presentation (e.g. using PowerPoint) and present your thesis orally to your committee.
+You may also invite non-faculty advisors, friends, family, or other faculty to your thesis defense.
+Your thesis and defense must be approved by your thesis committee, and then by the Honors Council of Arts and Sciences.

-For more information, please contact Dr. Peter Newton (email@example.com)
+For more information, please contact Dr. Cassandra Brooks (email@example.com).